bignaux/lwNBD/plugins/pcmstream/lwnbd-pcmstream-plugin.md

 ## PS2 note:

-It seems to be code support for USB audio class, so no microphone support (eyetoy, Singstar microphone).
+It seems to be no code support for USB audio class in PS2SDK, so no microphone support (eyetoy, Singstar or headset microphone).
+No Sony secret here, just generic USB Audio PCM stream, Sony SDK gave example of USB out (usbspkr sample).

-Optical output would be interessting to test, i've not the hardware yet.
+Optical output (S/PDIF) would be interesting too, i've not the hardware yet.
+There are possibilities to bypass (passthrough) the data for both
+Optical and analog output.
+Sony SDK provide some stuff about that too, and at the time, a complete library was available to ease usage of the SPU2 : Multistream by [Jason Page](https://www.lemonamiga.com/interviews/jason_page/).

-Adpcm ?
+PCM vs Adpcm ?

 encoding ? https://github.com/vgmstream/vgmstream/blob/master/doc/FORMATS.md
 vgmstream-cli -m boot.raw (look at extention, should be .raw . seems not working anyway)